 We cannot hope, in this chapter or in this book, to tell you everything there is to know about the tasks that have been defined above.
 In many cases you will have no alternative but to use sophisticated black-box program packages.
-Several good ones are available, though not always in C. LINPACK was developed at Argonne National Laboratories and deserves particular mention because it is published, documented, and available for free use.
+Several good ones are available.
+LINPACK was developed at Argonne National Laboratories and deserves particular mention because it is published, documented, and available for free use.
 A successor to LINPACK, LAPACK, is now becoming available.
-Packages available commercially (though not necessarily in C) include those in the IMSL and NAG libraries.
+Packages available commercially include those in the IMSL and NAG libraries.